-After morning yoga and breakfast enjoy a 30-minute scenic drive to explore pre-Columbian sites outside of Cusco including the sacred spring of Tambomachay, the lunar and solar observatories of Kenko, and megalithic Sacsayhuaman.
+Enjoy a 30-minute scenic drive to explore pre-Columbian sites outside of Cusco including the sacred spring of Tambomachay, the lunar and solar observatories of Kenko, and megalithic Sacsayhuaman.
 You will be captivated by the introduction to Andean astronomy and sacred geometry, the foundation of Andean culture that will be expanded on each day of your journey.
 Enjoy lunch at one of Cusco’s fine restaurants recommended by your guide.
 Stroll through the streets of Cusco, admire the Inca walls, and visit the Plaza de Armas and the main pre-Colombian Inca Temple, Coricancha.
 Shop at boutiques that feature high quality alpaca in contemporary designs, or visit the Chocolate Museum, known as the Choco Museo.
-Upon return to Pisac Inn relax before dinner or enjoy a treatment at Unucha Spa.
-You can make an appointment ahead of time for any afternoon after your excursion.
+Upon return to Pisac Inn enjoy a restorative yoga class before dinner.

 Hotel: Pisac Inn Meals: B, D (lunch not included)

-Considerations: High altitude, walking in the countryside and in the city.
+Considerations: Wear comfortable clothes and shoes for walking in the countryside and in the city.
 Bring a daypack with layers for temperature changes; be prepared for sun, cold and possible rain.
-Comfortable walking shoes are suggested; hiking boots are not necessary.
 Bring camera, sunblock and sunhat, and plenty of drinking water.
 You can leave any personal belongings in the car.
 Bring money for lunch, photos and souvenirs.
-Reservations for treatments at Unucha Spa are required ahead of time, and are not included.
-We recommend the “Unucha Combo” including an herbal bath and massage.
-You may need a bathing suit for some treatments.
-Contact us to make an appointment!

 Community of Amaru